What law governs homeschooling in Colorado?

 Jefferson County Public Schools

-Can my student take some classes at our neighborhood school and others at home?
+Can my student take some classes at a Jeffco school while homeschooling?

-Possibly.
-Contact the school to inquire about and develop a detailed plan with approval from school administration.
-Part time students must attend school at least 60 minutes a day, 5 hours per week, or 90 hours per semester.
+Families may contact the school to inquire about and develop a detailed plan with approval from school administration.
+Part time students must enroll in school at least 60 minutes a day, 5 hours per week, or 90 hours per semester.

-Can my student participate in extracurricular activities if they enrolls in Home Based Education?
+Can my student participate in extracurricular activities if they are enrolled in Home Based Education?

 Resident students participating in home based educational programs may participate in extracurricular and interscholastic activities if they meet the requirements of state law and district policy, with approval from the school administration.